We're giving you the chance to win back the value of your meal - every time you dine this month!

 About

 This contemporary restaurant is backed by JKS, the people behind Michelin-starred Gymkhana, with chef Chet Sharma at the helm of the kitchen where he brings a wealth of skill and expertise.
-Sharma previously worked as the group’s development chef, creating some of the best-loved dishes in London.
+Prior to opening BiBi, Sharma was the group’s development chef, and before that, performed a similar role for Mark Birchall at Moor Hall.
 This venture sees him have free reign of his very own kitchen for the first time.

 As is fitting for a Mayfair address, there’s Champagne on the drinks list here, as well as sparkling teas, a progressive wine list and a whole host of cocktails.
 In terms of the latter, you might choose to try a Calamansi Margarita featuring Calamansi tequila, mango ginger and green chilli.